Find Grad Schools

 The states with the most job growth for Chemical Engineer are North Dakota, Utah, and Florida.
 Watch out if you plan on working in Kentucky, West Virginia, or District of Columbia.
 These states have the worst job growth for this type of profession.

-Chemical Engineer Average Salary
+Chemical Engineer Salary

-The typical yearly salary for Chemical Engineers is somewhere between $64,890 and $169,770.
+The salary for Chemical Engineers ranges between about $64,890 and $169,770 a year.

 undefined